kevinponce/keivnponce-blog/content/blog/add-tags-to-gatsby/index.md

 })
 ```

-The last part is to create the tagss template which can be found below:
+The last part is to create the tags template which can be found below:
 ```javascript
 // src/templates/tags.js
 import React from "react"